“How do you travel so much?”

 ^^ TheTravelHuman, Garrett, my bf, non-sugar daddy.^^

-I feel like people actually want it to sound like this:
+I feel like people actually want me to say that affording to travel so much is like this:

 1. Find a fairy and negotiate a good deal on some of her fairy dust. – THE BEST KIND SHE HAS!